yuanbei/Nars-Wiki/Compiling-and-Running-from-Source.md

 **4.** Java git and Maven must be written to environment variables such that they are accessible from terminal
 <br/><br/>

-**Instruction to compile and run OpenNARS from source code using Maven**
 <br/><br/>
-In order to use OpenNARS launcher, OpenNARS needs to be installed in three stages:
+**Note:** In order to use OpenNARS launcher, OpenNARS needs to be installed in three stages:
 <br/><br/>
 **a.** terminal version of OpenNARS where Narsese statements can be entered from the terminal only
 <br/><br/>